-Close Encounters With Mighty Alaskan Brown Bears from Our Private Small Ship
+Close Encounters With the Mighty Brown Bears of Katmai from Our Private Small Ship

 Day 1: Homer, Alaska

 Arrive in Homer, a scenic town of 5,000 located near the bottom of the Kenai Peninsula, and transfer to our hotel.
 Known as “the end of the road,” Homer is the most southerly point on Alaska’s contiguous highway system.
 Depending on your arrival time, you may have a chance to explore a few of Homer's highlights on your own this afternoon.
-Options include the Pratt Museum showcasing the natural and cultural history of the Kachemak Bay region, the Norman Lowell Gallery, and the Islands and Ocean Visitor Center at the Alaska Maritime National Wildlife Refuge.
+Options include the Pratt Museum showcasing the natural and cultural history of the Kachemak Bay region or the Islands and Ocean Visitor Center at the Alaska Maritime National Wildlife Refuge.
 Homer’s key geographic feature is the Homer Spit, a 4.5-mile-long gravel bar that extends into the bay.
 Visitors to the town harbor frequently see fishing boats unloading their catch—Homer is heralded as the Halibut Capital of the World.
-This evening, meet your Expedition Leader for an orientation and welcome dinner.
+This evening, meet your local guide for an orientation and welcome dinner.

 Day 2: Kachemak Bay Cruise